-Visited by millions (well, it used to be), full of tropical beaches and diverse landscapes, a country of rich culture and delicious, unmistakable cuisine. – that’s Thailand.
+Visited by millions, full of tropical beaches and diverse landscapes, a country of rich culture and delicious, unmistakable cuisine. – that’s Thailand.
 Actually, the Kingdom of Thailand, previously known as Siam, is the travel hub of South East Asia and often the first country on many Asian bucket lists.
 It’s easy to travel, safe, fairly inexpensive and thanks to the friendly locals you will feel at home.

 So no matter if you’re planning just a short stay or you want to spend a few weeks exploring this cool country, sit back, relax and keep reading to discover: